Loic74650/pH_Orp_Board/README.md

 This project is based on the original project from Roberto Buti: https://github.com/reef-pi/pH-Board.<br />
 This modified version features a double input for simultaneous pH and Orp measurements on the same board, based on the ADS1115 IC.<br />
-This board is an ideal companion to the PoolMaster project: https://github.com/Loic74650/PoolMaster
+This board is an ideal companion to the PoolMaster project: https://github.com/Loic74650/PoolMaster.<br />
+The 5Volts power supply to this board should be low noise and low drift (sorry no spec)

 <br />
 <p align="center"> <img src="/Docs/Schema.jpg" width="802" title="Overview"> </p>